Taylor-Sheets3/Taylor-Sheets3/README.md

 <h1 align='center'> Welcome!</h1>

 <h2> About me: </h2>
 <p>My name is Taylor!
-I am a 29 year old full-stack software engineer currently located in Winter Haven, Florida.
+I am a full-stack software engineer currently located in Winter Haven, Florida.
 I have two degrees in Chemistry and Biology from Florida State University that I earned with the intent of pursuing a career in medicine.
 However, after some exposure to the medical field, I realized that wasn't where my heart was at, and wound up in the beverage manufacturing industry doing product testing and quality control.
 I worked in that field for five years, and on the anniversary of my fifth year, I discovered where my passion truly lay.</p>

 <p>I spearheaded an initiative to digitize all the documents in my department, and devoted my time and energy to the creation of documents for my teams to capture data.
 I also designed features that would allow management to conduct new audits and analyze material waste.
 I put a great deal of thought into how my users would be interfacing with my documents, as well as how they would function under the hood to perform necesary calculations or highlight specific parameters.</p>